Fostering Learning and Community through Online Discussions

 In the classroom, student discussion can be truly transformative.
 As students discuss course content and activities, they offer each another immediate feedback, explain new concepts in terms that make sense to novices in the field, and help one another apply and integrate new and existing knowledge.
 Instructors can ask questions that help students clarify their own thinking, guide them toward deeper or more nuanced understandings, and tailor our teaching to meet them where they are in the learning process.

-As we navigate a rapid shift to online teaching, many of us are wondering how to replicate the experience and benefits of classroom discussions using digital tools.
-The good news is that with careful consideration, online discussions can help to maintain and grow the sense of community your students developed in person earlier this semester, give voice to a wider cross section of student voices, and achieve many instructional goals.
+At times, we might seek to replicate the experience and benefits of classroom discussion using digital tools: during a temporary online or hybrid pivot due to unusual circumstances, in courses designed for online spaces, or even during a normal semester to extend our students’ engagement with the course content beyond the bounds of the class.
+With careful consideration, online discussions can help to maintain and grow the sense of community among your students, give voice to a wider cross section of student voices, and achieve many instructional goals.
 The “Purpose, Task, Criteria” framework, drawn from the Transparency in Teaching and Learning (TILT) project (e.g., Winkelmes et al., 2016), supported by extensive empirical data on student learning and retention, provides one structure for thinking through online discussion assignments.

 Being explicit about the purpose of an online discussion assignment benefits both instructors and students.
 For students, having a clear understanding of the skills and knowledge they will practice helps them understand how this assignment fits into the course or unit and allows them to better monitor their learning.
 Explaining ways those skills and knowledge may be useful beyond the course, perhaps in their non-academic lives, may also help students be more motivated to engage in the task.
 For instructors, being explicit about the purpose of a discussion assignment helps us be more intentional in creating structures (prompts, instructions, and criteria) that will best guide students toward the kinds of skills and knowledge we want them to practice applying (Hall, 2015; Christopher, 2018).